danilotc/devdojoen-java/README.md

 1. [x] Java One For All 37 - Multidimensional Arrays pt 02 - Foreach
 1. [x] Java One For All 38 - Multidimensional Arrays pt 03 - Initialization
 1. [x] Java One For All 39 - Object Orientation - Introduction to classes pt 01
+1. [x] Java One For All 40 - Object Orientation - Introduction to classes pt 02

 ---